msanchezdevera/portfolio-generative-ai/labs/class01/labA_completion/prompt_input.md

 # Prompt / Input (before LLM)

-I wrote the natural-language comment above the function:
+# Write a function that:
-- receives two dates in format YYYY-MM-DD
+# - receives two dates in format YYYY-MM-DD
-- computes absolute difference in days
+# - computes the difference in days between them
-- returns an integer
+# - returns the absolute result as an integer
-- include type hints and a docstring
+# Include type hints and a docstring with an example.